cucumber-rs/cucumber/book/src/Getting_Started.md

 #     world.cat.feed();
 # }
 #
-// Don't forget to additionally `use cucumber_rust::then`.
+// Don't forget to additionally `use cucumber::then;`.

 #[then("the cat is not hungry")]
 fn cat_is_fed(world: &mut AnimalWorld) {